timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/structured-output.md

 When the user sends a message like `"Schedule a meeting every Monday at 10 AM"`, the LLM will parse this input and return a structured JSON object that can be used directly in your application.

-Here is what the output might look like:
+Here is what the output will look like:

 ```json
 {